FREQUENTLY ASKED QUESTIONS ABOUT DIVORCE SERVICES

 Empowerment to achieve a positive future.

-Why did my lawyer recommend I hire a divorce coach?
+Why did my lawyer recommend I obtain additional divorce services and hire a divorce coach?

 By collaborating with a Divorce Coach, a family law attorney can significantly enhance their ability to be a cost effective problem solver.